-Before coming to DTU, William completed his doctorate in geography at the Clark University Graduate School of Geography (Massachusetts, USA), with extended research visits at the University of Hamburg, the University of Bremen, and the City University of New York (CUNY).
-Previously, William studied international macroeconomics, human geography, and global economic history at Utrecht University in the Netherlands.
+I am currently working as a postdoctoral researcher at the Department of Wind and Energy Systems at the Technical University of Denmark (DTU).
+Before coming to DTU, I completed my doctorate in geography at the Clark University Graduate School of Geography (Massachusetts, USA), with research visits at the University of Hamburg, the University of Bremen, and the City University of New York (CUNY).
+Previously, I studied international macroeconomics, human geography, and economic history at Utrecht University in the Netherlands.

 • geographies of capitalist industrialization